Implications of the evidence for direct $\mathbf{CP}$ violation in $D\to \pi^+\pi^-$ decays: Analysis of D --> pi pi amplitudes

 The amplitudes for $D\to \pi\pi$ decay modes can be written assuming isospin as

-where $\lambda_i=V_{ci}^* V_{ui}$ and it is assumed that $i$ is summed over $d$, $s$ and $b$ quarks. $T$, $C$, $E$, $P$, $P\!E$ and $P\!A$ are color-allowed external $W$-emission, color-suppressed internal $W$-emission, $W$-exchange, penguin, penguin-exchange and penguin-annihilation topological amplitudes respectively.
-Unitarity of the CKM matrix requires that $\lambda_d+\lambda_s+\lambda_b=0$, which can be used to eliminate $\lambda_b$ in Eq.~\eqref{eq:isospin_rels} and results in the choice of parametrization, which we show results in more accurate estimates.
-Within the standard model (SM), $\lambda_{d,s}$ can be defined within the Wolfenstein parametrization up to ${\cal O}(\lambda^6)$ as
+where $\lambda_i=V_{ci}^* V_{ui}$ and it is assumed that $i$ is summed over $d$, $s$ and $b$ quarks. $T$, $C$, $E$, $P$, $P\!E$ and $P\!A$ are color-allowed external $W$-emission, color-suppressed internal $W$-emission, $W$-exchange, penguin, penguin-exchange and penguin-annihilation topological amplitudes, respectively.
+Unitarity of the CKM matrix requires that $\lambda_d+\lambda_s+\lambda_b=0$, which can be used to eliminate $\lambda_b$ in Eq.~\eqref{eq:isospin_rels}.
+We choose this parametrization, resulting in more accurate estimates.
+Within the SM, $\lambda_{d,s}$ can be defined within the Wolfenstein parametrization up to ${\cal O}(\lambda^6)$ as